segal-leguernherry/segal-leguernherry.github.io/Teaching/Teaching.md

 Economics of taxation (in French) - *2020, 2021*

-Environmental Economics - *With Stefan Pollinger - Spring 2022*
+Environmental Economics (TA) - *With Stefan Pollinger - Spring 2022*